gardener/gardener/docs/usage/pod-security.md

 ## Admission Configuration For The `PodSecurity` Admission Plugin

-If you wish to add your custom configuration for the `PodSecurity` plugin, you can do so in the Shoot spec under `.spec.kubernetes.kubeAPIServer.admissionPlugins` by adding:
+If you wish to add your custom configuration for the `PodSecurity` plugin and your cluster version is `v1.23+`, you can do so in the Shoot spec under `.spec.kubernetes.kubeAPIServer.admissionPlugins` by adding:

 ```yaml
 admissionPlugins: